-In its initial phase, the network focuses on data from three of the most ecologically diverse and economically important groups of organisms: plants, insects, and fungi.
+In its initial phase, the network focused on data from three of the most ecologically diverse and economically important groups of organisms: plants, insects, and fungi.
 Despite recent efforts, the number of fungal and insect species remains difficult to estimate and our knowledge of these groups is still relatively poor.
-At this point, the network includes 11 participating universities, five botanical gardens, and two museums, which collectively house over 13 million specimens.
+Canadensys has since expanded to also publish other kinds of biodiversity data such as species checklists, many of which include estimates of species richness.
+Some of these resources include data on species new to science.

-We aim to digitize, publish and georeference 3 million specimens (20%) in our initial five years, via a network of distributed databases, compatible with the Canadian Biodiversity Information Facility (CBIF) and the Global Biodiversity Information Facility (GBIF).
-Collection managers will publish their data as Darwin Core, an internationally-accepted biodiversity information standard.
-A central web portal will allow access to the network’s specimen data (including images and geospatial information) in combination with other data such as names from the Database of Canadian Vascular Plants (VASCAN) and the Catalogue of Life.
+Our initial goal was to digitize, publish and georeference 3 million specimens (20%), via a network of distributed databases, compatible with the Canadian Biodiversity Information Facility (CBIF) and the Global Biodiversity Information Facility (GBIF).
+The network now includes over 11 participating universities, five botanical gardens, and two museums, which collectively house over 13 million specimens.
+Collection managers openly publish their data as Darwin Core, an internationally-accepted biodiversity information standard.
+A dynamic, central web portal allows access to the network’s specimen data (including images and geospatial information) as well as searchable checklists of up-to-date scientific names from the Database of Canadian Vascular Plants (VASCAN).

 By enabling the publication of these data, Canadensys facilitates cross-analyses of species occurrence data within geospatial and environmental models.
 This enhances both our understanding of global environmental issues and the development of sound biodiversity policies across the country.